harmony-one/h/progress/alaina-furstenberg.md

+2024-02-14 Fri: Revision of Ledger icons, sent to Ledger team.
+Update of the community section plus [posting to X](https://x.com/harmonyprotocol/status/1890534187062489138).
+Thread on team's progress.
+Sync with Theo on the exchange.one interface.
+Aiming for a 'bento box' design to fit in all the components.

 2024-02-13 Thu: Reading of "The Fat Wallet Thesis".
 Continuation of exchange.one mockups.
 Drafting of responses to community questions on Reddit.
+[Li.Fi quote tweet](https://x.com/harmonyprotocol/status/1890128910391865775).

 2024-02-12 Wed: Sync with Li, Amanda, and Theo.
 Read team progress to get up to speed.
 Read Delphi Digital report: The Year Ahead for DeFi 2025.
 Quote tweet about Kraken Pro integrating ONE perps.
 Began design of exchange.one frontend